Arghya Roy Pradhan

 Arghya Roy Pradhan is an Indian Politician who currently serves as Chairman of Changrabandha Development Authority.
-He basically from the state of West Bengal.
+He is basically from the state of West Bengal.
 He is a two term member of the West Bengal Legislative Assembly.

 Constituency

 He represented the Tufanganj from 2011-2016 and Mekliganj in 2016.

 Political Party

+Argha was member of Forward Block.
+He joined Trinamool Congress before 2004 Lok Sabha election with his father Amar Roy Pradhan.
 He is from the All India Trinamool Congress.